Support Schemes

 There is, therefore, no need for additional audit requirements or Parliamentary Committees.
 Instead, we should insulate the boards from political pressures.
 Let them do their work, carry out their responsibilities and fulfil their investment mandates, commercially and professionally.

 Sir, in conclusion, the FTX loss is disappointing and is being taken seriously.
-But the occurrence of investment losses, does not in itself imply that the governance system is not working.
+But the occurrence of investment losses does not, in itself, imply that the governance system is not working.
 Rather, this is the nature of investment and risk-taking.
-What is important is that our investment entities take lessons from each failure and success, and continue to take well-judged risks in order to achieve good overall returns in the long term.
+What is important is that our investment entities take lessons from each failure and success and continue to take well-judged risks in order to achieve good overall returns in the long term.
 In this way, we can continue to add to our national reserves and provide a stable income stream to fund Government programmes for a long time to come.

-Ms Hazel Poa (Non-Constituency Member): Thank you, Mr Speaker, I had filed two Parliamentary Questions (PQs) on how Government manages these two investment entities – GIC and Temasek.
+Ms Hazel Poa (Non-Constituency Member): Thank you, Mr Speaker, I had filed two Parliamentary Questions (PQs) on how the Government manages these two investment entities – GIC and Temasek.
 I do not believe they have been answered in the Minister’s answer earlier.

-Firstly, when there are huge investment losses, does MOF demand internal and external investigations, just to make sure that there is no evidence of negligence or misconduct?
-And the second question is does MOF benchmark the performance of Temasek Holdings and GIC against other comparable funds, like other sovereign wealth funds?
+Secondly, does MOF benchmark the performance of Temasek Holdings and GIC against other comparable funds, like other sovereign wealth funds?
 If so, which funds are these and how do they compare?

-If you look at both entities performance, vis-a-vis these reference points, they have done well, in fact.
+If you look at both entities’ performance vis-à-vis these reference points, they have done well, in fact.
 It is all published information.
 They have done well over the long term.

 We also track the performance of other fund managers.
 That is more internal.
-But in fact, many of these funds’ performances are published.
+But in fact, many of these fund managers’ performances are published.
 Anyone can look at how private equities have done – top quintile, top quantile – asset managers, how they have done over the long term.
 That information is published.
 So, anyone can look at that data and compare that with GIC and Temasek’s performance, which is also published.

 The facts remain that even after comparing GIC and Temasek with other leading institutional investors, our two investment entities have done well, creditably, amidst a more challenging investment environment.
 So, that is for performance management.

 On losses, whether or not we require specific audits or reviews to be done, losses happen all the time as part of the investment process.
 So, you have to really take that into consideration and look at the overall portfolio rather than look at each individual project that does not do well.
-As I mentioned just now, if you look at the overall portfolio for both Temasek and GIC, their performance has been creditable and in fact, in many instances, above industry averages.
+As I mentioned just now, if you look at the overall portfolio for both Temasek and GIC, their performance has been creditable and, in fact, in many instances, above industry averages.

-But in this case, because it is such an exceptional situation, it has gotten so much publicity, it has also impacted the Temasek reputationally, Temasek itself has undertaken its review, it has put out information and it has taken the extra step of doing a further review; which it has also said it will do – an internal review led by an independent team reporting to the board, with the purpose of looking at how it can learn from this experience and improve its own processes.
+But in this case, because it is such an exceptional situation, it has gotten so much publicity, it has also impacted Temasek reputationally, Temasek itself has undertaken its review, it has put out information and it has taken the extra step of doing a further review; which it has also said it will do – an internal review, led by an independent team reporting to the board, with the purpose of looking at how it can learn from this experience and improve its own processes.

 Corporate Tax

-3 Oct 2022
+3 October 2022

 Ms Hazel Poa asked the Deputy Prime Minister and Minister for Finance in each of the years from 2018 to 2022, what is the total profit before tax and corporate tax paid by companies with (i) up to $10,000 (ii) from $10,000 to $200,000 (iii) from $200,000 to $1 million (iv) from $1 million to $10 million (v) from $10 million to $100 million (vi) from $100 million to $1 billion and (vii) more than $1 billion, in profits respectively.